-PAJHRA, which means “life spring” in Adivasia (Sadri) language, stands for Promotion and Advancement of Justice, Harmony and Rights of Adivasis.
-PAJHRA was conceptualised in November 2001 by a group of Adivasi social activists and leaders and was formalized on 9th April 2002.
-PAJHRA is an initiative to advance the human and labour rights, wellbeing, and social integration of Adivasis from all walks of life in Assam.
+PAJHRA, which means “life spring” in Adivasia (Sadri) language. stands for Promotion and Advancement of Justice, Harmony and Rights of Adivasis.
+PAJHRA was conceptualized in November 2001 by a group of Adivasi social activists and leaders and was formalized on 9th April 2002.
+PAJHRA is an initiative to to build the capabilities of the Adivasi community to access their entitlements, improve their socio and economic status in the society, and social integration of Adivasis from all walks of life in Assam.

 Adivasis, within indigenous groups, are a community who were forcefully brought by the British in the 18th century from Central India to work in the tea plantations of Assam.
 Most of the major Adivasi tribes in Assam – including the Oraon, Munda, Kharia, Santhal, Gorh, Ho, Saora, and Bhil – continue to live inside tea plantation enclaves or villages.
 Due to their minority ethnic status and isolation on tea plantations, Adivasis experience serious marginalization in Assam.

-PAJHRA’s goal is to help enable the Adivasi community to promote their own rights and wellbeing.
+PAJHRA’s goal is to help enable the Adivasi community to promote their own development and wellbeing.
 It does so by bringing individuals and groups together to tackle community challenges including education, labour rights, trafficking, and disaster response, among others.
-PAJHRA collaborates with organisations within the Adivasi community – such as Adivasi NGOs, student organisations, women’s organisations, and literary organisations (Sahitya Sabhas) that are preserving Adivasi languages and cultures.
-PAJHRA also partners with organisations outside the Adivasi community – such as non-Adivasi NGOs, church development agencies, human rights bodies, and many regional and national development agencies.
-Finally, PAJHRA collaborates with networks like the People’s Rights Forum, All India Network to End Human Trafficking, and Wada Na Todo Abhiyan to raise attention to challenges faced by Adivasi people.
+PAJHRA collaborates with organisations within the Adivasi community – such as Adivasi NGOs, youth bodies, women’s organisations, and literary organisations (Sahitya Sabhas) that are preserving Adivasi languages and cultures.
+PAJHRA also partners with organisations outside the Adivasi community – such as non-Adivasi NGOs, church development agencies, and many regional and national development agencies.
+Finally, PAJHRA collaborates with networks.

 A self-reliant and confident Adivasi community with permanent and legitimate place in North East India, coexisting in harmony with other tribes and communities.